Vegan blueberry chia jam is bursting with natural flavours and plant-based goodness.

 - Enjoy a peanut butter and jelly (jam) sandwich.
 A particular kids favourite and perfect for picnics.

-- Make vegan jam tarts.
+- Filling for vegan jam tarts.

 - These traditional rustic Edinburgh scones are perfect with a dollop of this blueberry chia jam.
 Enjoy the Edinburgh scones and chia jam as part of a traditional English afternoon tea spread.